ircdocs/modern-irc/index.md

 Along with various channel types, there are also channel modes that can alter the characteristics and behaviour of individual channels.
 See the [Channel Modes](#channel-modes) section for more information on these.

-To create a new channel or become part of an existing channel, a user is required to join the channel using the [`JOIN`](#join-message) command.
+To create a new channel or become part of an existing channel, a user is required to join the channel using the {% message JOIN %} command.
 If the channel doesn't exist prior to joining, the channel is created and the creating user becomes a channel operator.
 If the channel already exists, whether or not the client successfully joins that channel depends on the modes currently set on the channel.
 For example, if the channel is set to `invite-only` mode (`+i`), the client only joins the channel if they have been invited by another user or they have been exempted from requiring an invite by the channel operators.

 Channels also contain a [topic](#topic-message).
 The topic is a line shown to all users when they join the channel, and all users in the channel are notified when the topic of a channel is changed.
 Channel topics commonly state channel rules, links, quotes from channel members, a general description of the channel, or whatever the [channel operators](#channel-operators) want to share with the clients in their channel.

 A user may be joined to several channels at once, but a limit may be imposed by the server as to how many channels a client can be in at one time.
-This limit is specified by the [`CHANLIMIT`](#chanlimit-parameter) `RPL_ISUPPORT` parameter.
+This limit is specified by the {% isupport CHANLIMIT %} `RPL_ISUPPORT` parameter.
 See the [Feature Advertisement](#feature-advertisement) section for more details on `RPL_ISUPPORT`.

 If the IRC network becomes disjoint because of a split between servers, the channel on either side is composed of only those clients which are connected to servers on the respective sides of the split, possibly ceasing to exist on one side.
 When the split is healed, the connecting servers ensure the network state is consistent between them.